freieslabor/prepaid-mate/README.rst

 Design Principles
 =================

-* either the environment Prepaid Mate is running in is private or you need transport layer encryption (e.g. SSL)
+* either the environment Prepaid Mate is running in is trusted or you need transport layer encryption (e.g. SSL)
-* passwords are hashed, but not encrypted during transport
+* passwords are hashed, but not encrypted during transport (replay attacks are possible without SSL)
 * no sessions, if you press refresh/back/forward in your browser, you won't be logged in anymore